Location: Cliff, New Mexico, United States

-In 2014, students will participate in test excavations at the Dinwiddie site near Cliff, New Mexico.
-People likely lived at Dinwiddie during the Classic Mimbres period (A.D.
-1000–1130), and perhaps earlier.
-A group with origins in northeastern Arizona, the Kayenta, subsequently established a settlement at Dinwiddie in the late 1200s.
-An adobe pueblo community then developed around A.D.
-1300, lasting until about 1450.
-Community members participated in a new ideology we call Salado.
-Our research is focused on recovering and interpreting archaeological evidence from the 1200s–1400s.
-Key questions include what kinds of pottery the site’s residents made and used and how this changed over time, how they used local plants and animals, and where they obtained raw material for stone tools, particularly obsidian.
+In 2016, students will participate in test excavations at the Gila River Farm site near Cliff, New Mexico.
+Farmers lived in this adobe pueblo community during the period from A.D.
+1300-1450.
+Community members participated in the Salado ideology, which blended preexisting local traditions throughout the Southwest with traditions carried by migrants from the Kayenta area of northeastern Arizona.
+Key questions include what kinds of pottery the site’s residents made and used and how this reflects their social connections to other areas, how residents used local plants and animals, and where they obtained raw material for stone tools, particularly obsidian.

-The 2014 field school will begin at Archaeology Southwest’s Tucson, AZ headquarters, where students will take part in a three-day orientation before proceeding to our field site.
-In addition to excavation skills, students learn how to create surface artifact density maps; how to locate and document sites on survey and assess their condition; and how to process and analyze artifacts in the lab.
-Lectures, field trips, and public events expand these essential skills and present real-world opportunities to practice the principles of Preservation Archaeology.
+The field school will begin at Archaeology Southwest’s Tucson, AZ headquarters, where students will take part in a three-day orientation to the Southwest before proceeding to our field site.
+Experienced staff members from academic and Cultural Resource Management backgrounds work side by side with students throughout the course.
+In addition to excavation skills, students learn how to locate and document sites on survey and assess their condition, and how to process and analyze artifacts in the lab.
+Experimental archaeology activities include architectural experiments and lessons in flintknapping, atlatl use, and other ancient technologies.
+Lectures, field trips, and public outreach events expand these essential skills and present real-world opportunities to practice the principles of Preservation Archaeology.